 “There’s no such thing as a short- term vision when you’re talking about responsible forest management,” Andriy continues, “because you have to allow for 10 to 20 years to see improvements in the forest – and up to 140 years to realise the income.
 Of course, we harvest the property – that’s how we get a return on the investment – but we do it responsibly, taking all social and environmental aspects into account.
 We also invest significant amounts in management and regeneration.
-During FY18, for example, we harvested around 700,000 trees and planted 3.6 million.”
+During FY20, for example, we harvested around 1 million cubic metres and planted around 7.0 million seedlings.”

 “The thing that makes me really proud is that we manage our forests as ecosystems, and not as crops or timber production facilities.”

 An integrated approach